15 Essentials to Pack for Any Picnic

 Many picnic foods, like sandwiches and fruit, don’t require any silverware, which is what makes them perfect for a day in the park.
 But common picnic salads, like potato or macaroni, can be difficult to serve and eat without a large spoon.
 Pack extra utensils just in case, or at least serving spoons for foods that can be scooped or dipped with chips.

 Getting out on a picnic adventure is a memory for the scrapbook, so charge up your phone or bring your camera for an afternoon of photos.
-If you're looking to get nostalgic, grab an instant camera (we like the new Kodak Smile, $100), which will allow you to print keepsakes on the fly.
+If you're looking to get nostalgic, grab an instant camera (we like the Polaroid Now, $100), which will allow you to print keepsakes on the fly.
 If you're sticking with your phone, consider packing a portable charger to make sure you never run out of juice.

 15. Something to Do